 What is stress?

-We all know what it’s like to feel stressed, but it’s not easy to pin down exactly what stress means.
-When we say things like “this is stressful”or “I’m stressed”, we might be talking about:
+We all know what it is like to feel stressed, but it is not easy to pin down exactly what stress means.
+When we say things like ‘this is stressful’ or ‘I’m stressed’, we might be talking about:

-- Situations or events that put pressure on us – for example, times where we have lots to do and think about, or don’t have much control over what happens.
+- Situations or events that put pressure on us, such as times where we have lots to do and think about, or do not have much control over what happens

-- Our reaction to being placed under pressure – the feelings we get when we have demands placed on us that we find difficult to cope with.
-It’s overwhelming.
-Sometimes you can’t see beyond the thick fog of stress.
+- Our reaction to being placed under pressure, and the feelings we get when we have demands placed on us that we find difficult to cope with.
+It can be overwhelming, and cause you to be unable to see beyond the thick fog of stress

-- managing external pressures, so stressful situations don’t seem to happen to you quite so often.
+- Managing external pressures, so stressful situations do not happen to you quite so often (see ‘Dealing with pressure)

-- developing your emotional resilience, so you’re better at coping with tough situations when they do happen.
+- Developing your emotional resilience, so you are better at coping with tough situations when they do happen (see ‘Emotional resilience’)

 Is stress a mental health problem?

 Being under pressure is a normal part of life.
-It can be a useful drive that helps you take action, feel more energised and get results.
-But if you often become overwhelmed by stress, these feelings could start to be a problem for you.
-Stress isn’t a psychiatric diagnosis, but it’s closely linked to your mental health in two important ways:
+It can be a useful drive that helps you take action, feel more energised, and get results.
+However, if you are often overwhelmed by stress, stress could start to be a problem for you.
+Stress is not a psychiatric diagnosis, but it is closely linked to your mental health in two important ways: